The Top Trait For Success and Longevity in Ultramarathon

 At the Highway 49 crossing with just under seven miles to go, I finally started thinking about my place (it was 17th) and wondering if I had any chance of cracking the top 10.
 With my eager 13-year old son by my side I, for the first time all day, got impatient.
 And, just like that, on this day it felt wrong!
 By No Hands Bridge, I settled into a more patient, joyful space, started chatting with Logan and savored those last three miles like I never had before.
 Reflecting back on it now, I can safely say that 2013 was my most enjoyable Western States run.
 While I have certainly run faster and placed higher, I never felt as calm, as peaceful, and as centered as I did on that day.
 I believe it was my patient approach that gave me that gift.

-And so, as I embark on what will be my life’s next journey – recovering from hip surgery – I am once again committed to a patient approach.
-I believe patience, along with persistence, resilience, courage, and grit, can get me to the starting line and to the finish line in ways that will not only enrich my running but, more importantly, enrich my life.
+And so, as I embark on what will be my life’s next journey – retiring from a school administration career to coach full-time – I am once again committed to a patient approach.
+I believe patience, along with persistence, resilience, courage, and grit, can get me to my next starting lines and finish lines in ways that will enrich my life.

 Leave a Reply